zuluana/homeward-sdk/README.md

 #  Homeland

-**Simple, cross-platform library for saving deep links to your home screen.
+> *A simple, cross-platform library for saving deep links to your home screen.
 Works with Expo Managed Workflow.
-No linking necessary =)**
+No linking necessary =)*

 This library works by re-directing users to a web-browser where they can then save a deep link to their home screen.